strikeouts27/mysite/studynotes.md

 - {% url %}: The {% url %} tag is used to generate URLs for named URL patterns in your Django application.
 It takes the name of the URL pattern and any necessary arguments or keyword arguments.

 part 4 forms:
+form.legal_name
+under the write a minimal form according to the django tutorial you can use the for loop code. or you can use the mike shortcut and use div tags in div tags.

+reverse() see prior notes in part 3

+Queryset is a group of objects. we can use for loops on a query set to go over the attributes (variables) of objects. and than

+class based views have a lot of functionality but they come with drawbacks. one object at a time, classed based views are great. multiple objects-> harder for class based views to work with. people want customizable actions on their projects.

+does it fit my use case? class based views vs class based views.

+always try to write for your apps with expandablity. -> more abstract things. not as simple, everything is always expandable,

+choice_set.all->

 -